-- 1. Using the Credit/Debit method for freshwater wetlands: the Credit/Debit Method is based on the Washington State Wetland Rating System.
-It also incorporates some recent refinements and updates in characterizing functions and values. - 2.
+- Using the Credit/Debit method for freshwater wetlands: the Credit/Debit Method is based on the Washington State Wetland Rating System.
+It also incorporates some recent refinements and updates in characterizing functions and values.
+Generally, ILF Instruments require the use of the Credit/Debit Method for impacts to freshwater wetlands.
+Include the "Debit Worksheet", "Scoring Forms", and required maps as an Appendix to the ILF Use Plan. - 2.
 Using area and ratios: if the ratios proposed for determining the amount of credits needed differ from those suggested in the ILF Instrument, provide the rationale for this.